HIIT Conditioning: Planning Strategies – Part 1

 Luckily for us, there is a great body of knowledge on decision making in uncertainty, starting from father of the modern Artificial Intelligence (AI) Herbert Simon (whose term satisficing I have been using from the very start of this article series), up to Gerd Gigerenzer and Nassim Taleb.
 What Agile Periodization aims to achieve is to approach the training from the complexity and uncertainty perspective rather than reductionistic biological perspective, and apply knowledge from other domains such as IT industry (e.g. Agile, SCRUM methodologies) and AI.

-What follows are the Agile Periodization principles applied to HIT planning.
+What follows are the Agile Periodization principles applied to HIIT planning.

 Heuristics and Uncertainty